Absentee Voters

 Returning Your Absentee Ballot

-An absentee voter may mail their ballot, hand deliver to a Town Clerk staff member, or have a delivery agent deliver your ballot on behalf of you.
+An absentee voter may mail their ballot; hand deliver to a Town Clerk staff member or have a delivery agent deliver your ballot on your behalf.
 You may not leave your absentee ballot unattended, by dropping it off at the service counter for security and privacy reasons.

-Please note: Due to safety and security, we don't have a drop box to submit your ballot.
+Please note: Due to safety and security, we do not have a drop box to submit your ballot.

-Nursing home/elder care facility administrators only designated in writing by the administrator to deliver ballots
+Nursing home/elder care facility administrator or a nursing home staff member designated in writing by the administrator to deliver ballots.

 Anyone assisting a voter with a disability who has signed a statement on the affidavit envelope acknowledging the assistance.

-The Delivery Agent will be required to complete a form and must bring their photo identification.
+The Delivery Agent will be required to complete a return form and must bring their photo identification.

 Deadline for Absentee Ballots